apollographql/apollo-server/docs/source/performance/caching.md

     info.cacheControl.cacheHint.restrict({ maxAge: 30, scope: 'PUBLIC'});
     ```

+#### `cacheControl.cacheHintFromType`

-* A `cacheHintFromType` method, which enables you to get the default cache hint for a particular object type.
+This method enables you to get the default cache hint for a particular object type.
 This can be useful when resolving a union or interface field, which might return one of multiple object types.

 ### Calculating cache behavior